USS Leland E. Thomas

 USS Leland E. Thomas (DE-420) was a John C. Butler-class destroyer escort in service with the United States Navy from 1944 to 1946.
 She was scrapped in 1973.

 Namesake

 Leland Evan Thomas was born on 20 September 1918 in Ontario, Oregon.
 He enlisted in the United States Marine Corps Reserve on 10 September 1941 and was appointed air cadet on 15 October 1941.
 He was commissioned as a second lieutenant on 17 April 1942.

 While serving in the Southwest Pacific Theater during World War II, he contributed to the sinking of an Imperial Japanese Navy cruiser and destroyer.
-He was killed in action during the Guadalcanal campaign on 18 September 1942 while attacking on Japanese warships.
+He was killed in a friendly fire incident during the Guadalcanal campaign on 18 September 1942 while on a dawn patrol.
 He was posthumously awarded the Distinguished Flying Cross.